 January – 1027 YD

-Kesia’s rooms in Alendae were illuminated by the bright midday sun, and quickly filled with guests and their belongings once the doors had been unlocked.
+Kesia’s rooms in Alendae were bright with the midday sun, and quickly filled with guests and their belongings.

 ‘Perhaps in fire,’ Kesia considered, ‘but they bear the sun with ease.
 Mellena, will you open the shutters?’

-__Mellena did as she was asked, opening the shutters along the other walls, letting in light and air from the busy street.
+__Mellena did as she was asked, opening the shutters along the other walls, letting in light and air from the busy street—though it was hotter out than in.

 __Orla stepped away from the windows.
-‘You say you are a carpenter.
-I think perhaps you are a noble carpenter.’
+‘A carpenter.
+Perhaps you are a noble carpenter?’

-__Orla raised an eyebrow at the pottery, brass work, and piles of books piled throughout the first room.
+__Orla raised an eyebrow at the pottery, brass work, and books piled throughout the first room.
 ‘A rich carpenter?’

 __‘A lover of things,’ Toran explained.

-__Kesia simmered with mortification and hurt.
+__Pricks of mortification coloured Kesia’s cheeks.
 ‘Since we are in a respectable district and ours is a mixed party, we best find you a room at the nearby inn, Toran.’

 __‘Shall I walk with you?’
 Orla offered.
 ‘Perhaps we will eat, and give the ladies time together.’

-__‘It was a long drive, and Kesia at the helm for most—I’m sure she would prefer a rest.
+__‘It has been a long morning,’ Toran muttered, ‘I’m sure Kesia would prefer a rest.
 We will return later.’

-__They collected their purses, and left.
+__They collected their purses.
 Kesia closed the door behind them with more force than intended.

 ‘Toran is a fool, Kesia.’